laravel/jetstream-docs/2.x/building-your-app.md

 ## Introduction

-After installing Jetstream, you may wonder how to actually start building your application.
-Thankfully, since Jetstream handles the configuration of all of the initial authentication and application scaffolding, you can get started right away!
+After installing Jetstream, you can start building your application right away since the configuration of all of the initial authentication and application scaffolding has been automatically handled.

 After installing Jetstream, the code is yours.
 The templates belong to your application and can be modified as you see fit.
 Jetstream is just a starting point.
-You do not need to worry about keeping your user interface "compatible" with future Jetstream releases because each Jetstream release is simply an entirely new iteration of the starter kit.
+You do not need to worry about keeping your user interface compatibility with future Jetstream releases because each Jetstream release is simply an entirely new iteration of the starter kit.
 In other words, Jetstream is not a package or administration dashboard that you will "update" in the future.
-It is a starter kit scaffolding for Laravel and, after it is installed, the templates are entirely yours to maintain.
+It is a starter kit scaffolding for Laravel whose templates are entirely yours to maintain after its installation.

 :::tip Livewire & Inertia